Other organic waste recycling methods

 - Close lid tightly.

 - Once or twice a week drain liquid from the bottom of the bucket.
-This liquid can be used as a fertiliser after mixing with water in a ratio of approximately one teaspoon of bokashi to 2 or 3 litres of water.
-Alternatively, it can be used undiluted to clean household drains.
+You can use this liquid as a fertiliser.
+Mix with water in a ratio of approximately one teaspoon of bokashi to two or three litres of water.
+Alternatively, use undiluted to clean household drains.

 - Keep adding food scraps and bokashi mix until the bucket is full.
-For an average family this will take approximately 3 to 4 weeks.
+For an average family this will take approximately three to four weeks.

 - Leave the bucket for 10 to 14 days for materials to ferment.
 Continue to drain off liquid regularly.
 After this time you will notice that food appears pickled and smells vinegary.
 It may also occasionally have a white fungi growth.

-- Contents can now be buried in a hole in the garden or added to a compost bin or worm farm.
-As material is fermented it will break down within 2 to 3 weeks and add will provide a wonderful fertiliser for your garden.
+- You can bury contents in a hole in the garden or add to a compost bin or worm farm.
+As material is fermented, it will break down within two to three weeks.
+It is a wonderful fertiliser for your garden.

 Bokashi bin ingredients